kiltum/arduino/README.md

 - Have 2x0-10V output
 - Have RS-485
 - Have one pulled-up pin for 1-wire
-- 4 aurduino pin wired out directly
+- 2 arduino/1 uniport out

 ## Pin-out for auduio

 - D2,D3,D4 - TX,RX and RE/DE of 485
 - D5,D6 - PWM output for 0-10V
 - D7-D10 - control for switch relay 1-4
-- D11 - pulled up output for 1-Wire
+- A4 - pulled up output for 1-Wire
 - A0-A3 - sensors input
-- A4-A7 - wired out
+- D11,D12 - uniport RX/TX or direct out
-- D12,D13 - not connected

 ## Pin-out for board